 SciKit-Learn Laboratory makes it easier to run machinelearning experiments with scikit-learn.

-If you just want to avoid writing a lot of boilerplate learning code, you can use our simple Python API.
-The main way you’ll want to use the API is through the load_examples function and the Learner class.
-For more details on how to simply train, test, cross-validate, and run grid search on a variety of scikit-learn models see the documentation.
+If you just want to avoid writing a lot of boilerplate learning code, you can also use our simple Python API.
+The main way you’ll want to use the API is through the Learner and Reader classes.
+For more details on our API, see the documentation.

 A Note on Pronunciation

 SciKit-Learn Laboratory (SKLL) is pronounced “skull”: that’s where the learning happens.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size skll-1.1.0-py2.py3-none-any.whl (76.0 kB)||File type Wheel||Python version 2.7||Upload date||Hashes View hashes|

 |Filename, size skll-1.1.0.tar.gz (2.7 MB)||File type Source||Python version None||Upload date||Hashes View hashes|